ShomokhTh/Databases-Project/README.md

 # Databases-Project

 ###
-This is a  a simple database for a GYM.
+This is a simple database for a GYM.